ibm-cloud-docs/Cloudant/api/authorization.md

 but didn't identify itself,
 the task can continue only if the `nobody` user has the role `_reader`.

-It's possible to grant more powerful roles to an <i>un</i>authenticated user than to an authenticated user.
+It's possible to grant more powerful roles to an *un*authenticated user than to an authenticated user.
 For example,
 if the `nobody` username is intentionally granted `_admin`, `_reader`,